KAAZamapiloT/Knight/docs/DevLog.md

 This phase is critical to establishing a solid rendering foundation while preparing the engine for modular deployment.

-# DevLog Entry ñ Rendering System Abstractions & Progress
+# DevLog Entry ‚Äì Rendering System Abstractions & Progress

 **Date:** 2025-06-14
 **Module:** Core Rendering System